The following professionals lent their expertise to this article:

 Cost: $435 per credit; $16,095 tuition estimate

 Curriculum: Your online courses will cover essential concepts such as body systems, terminology, and administrative systems.
 In the lab, you’ll have a chance to practice taking vital signs, learn phlebotomy, run lab tests, and assist in minor procedures.
-You’ll also develop your interpersonal skills by practicing patient interactions including medication administration, wound dressing, and patient education.
+You’ll also develop your interpersonal skills by practicing patient interactions including medication administration, wound dressing, and education.

 Oklahoma State University